hugo-toha/toha/content/posts/robot-arm-edu/index.md

 An educational kit designed to teach the fundamentals of kinematics and dynamics.
 The kit is intended to accompany the course ME3460: Robot Dynamics & Control at Northeastern University.
 The kit is a physical representation of the final project, which is currently done purely through MATLAB simulation.

 ## Kit Design
+The robot is a 3-link planar manipulator with 3 degrees of freedom.
+The end effector is a simple gripper that can grab small objects.

 The entire kit is composed of 3D printed parts, and off-the-shelf hardware/electronics.
 Students can assemble the kit without any soldering and with minimal tools.

 <div align="center" style="display: flex; flex-wrap: wrap; justify-content: center; gap: 15px;">